A US beginner’s playbook · 2026

 The gear and tools you actually need (and what to skip)

 Keep this short.
-Most of the money I've watched beginners lose was spent before they earned anything — on gear, courses, and software they don't need yet.
+Most of the money I've watched beginners lose was spent before they earned anything from home — on gear, courses, and software they don't need yet.
+Real home-based income compounds from publishing, not from kit.

 What you need on day one.